 Okoa began as a collaboration, and we continue that tradition as we move forward.
 We work with universities and communities to create experiential learning and collaborative design opportunities for college students and under-served youth.
 We hope to expose students to technical, cross-cultural work and teams but most importantly, empower them to develop further solutions to impact and serve their communities.

 From the beginning, it was imperative to get input from the communities we hoped to serve.
-After building and testing our first prototype in Tanzania, we spent hours interviewing various stakeholders including villagers, village leaders, motorcycle drivers, and local clinicians to gain feedback on the design in order to make the patient experience as pleasant as possible.
+After building and testing our first prototype in Tanzania, we spent hours interviewing over 250 stakeholders including villagers, village leaders, motorcycle drivers, and local clinicians to gain feedback on the design in order to make the patient experience as pleasant as possible.

 The D-Lab course Design for Scale teaches MIT students design and rapid prototyping techniques to turn a prototype into a mass manufactured product.
 This fall, a team of five students are working with the Okoa engineering team to redesign the ambulance frame to ease manufacturing and assembly processes.
 A few students will travel to Mbeya in January to get experience working along our Tanzanian team and interacting with surrounding communities.